Categories

 Pub Crawl

-A fantastic night out is the Edinburgh Pub Crawl.
+A fun night out is the Edinburgh Pub Crawl.
 Ticket prices include cover to 7 bars, multiple shots/drinks and a great way to meet people (both locals and tourists alike).
 Pub crawls are a great way to experience the night scene in a city because the tour guides are there to help you if something happens, or if you drink a bit too much.
 You might even get to experience a themed pub crawl night, like the Pride event!

 National Museum of Scotland